Software Defined Radio Signal Processing

 - State-of-the-art digital algorithms and RF communications principles for software defined radio.

 - Many difficult to find practical digital modem design techniques.

 - Pros and cons of SDR software development tools such as Simulink and GNU radio.

-- Pros and cons of SDR hardware platforms such as Ettus, Nutaq and Xilinx.
+- Pros and cons of SDR hardware platforms such as Analog Devices, Ettus, Nutaq, Xilinx and others.

 - SDR system design applications.

 - SDR Introduction.
 SDR definitions, motivation, advantages, history and evolution as well as an overview of SDR design approaches.

 - SDR Major Standards.
 Software Communications Architecture (SCA) and Space Telecommunications Radio System (STRS).
 We look at the differences as well as the motivation, operational overview and details.
 Hardware abstraction concepts and structural components of both systems are discussed.
 The NASA SCAN SDR test is presented as a practical SDR example.